Laughed, cried, cheered. Beautiful.

 Even Nic Cage‘s supposedly grim Spider-Man Noir says it, genuinely and tenderly.
 Aside from the brutal event which forces Miles Morales (portrayed so gorgeously by Shameik Moore) to take up the mantle of Spider-Man, this movie is full of wonderful messages I’d want my kid, if I had one, to see and hear.

-The staging and physical performances are so elegantly expressive: the conversation between Miles and his dad through the door; and the moment where Miles weeps, his body wracked by his sobbing, his shoulders contracting and collapsing with palpable ache.
+The staging and physical performances are so elegantly expressive: the conversation between Miles and his dad through the door; the quiet reaction shots of appreciation, like Peter B. Parker enjoying Gwen and Miles beginning to bond, and Gwen watching Peter B. and Miles share a newly-formed in-joke in the Spider Cave; and the moment where Miles weeps, his body wracked by his sobbing, his shoulders contracting and collapsing with palpable ache.

 The entire movie is a whirlwind compilation of character details so nuanced, and moments so delicate, one has to imagine that the writers, directors and animators fought hard for so many of them.